 - COVID-19 test positivity of less than 10%.

-DOH will reassess all the metrics each week and announce any changes to current phase status every Friday.
+DOH will reassess all the metrics every two weeks and announce any changes to current phase status.
 For more detailed information on where each of the eight regions falls with regards to the four metrics please visit the DOH website.